 - Public Interest Career Guide: The Public Interest Law Council created a guide to public interest law careers.

 - PSJD: Public Service Law Network, containing comprehensive information on public interest law careers, fellowship funding, employer contacts and job announcements

 - EqualJusticeWorks: Equal Justice Works, national law student organization that supports student public sector careers with grants, fellowships conferences and educational efforts.
 The School of Law's Equal Justice Foundation is a chapter.

-- GovernmentHonors&Internships: The Government Honors & Internship Handbook (password available from OCS) is the definitive resource for law students on state and federal summer and post-graduate legal jobs, including descriptions, requirements and hiring contacts, procedures and deadlines
+- GovernmentHonors&Internships: The Government Honors & Internship Handbook (password available from CDO) is the definitive resource for law students on state and federal summer and post-graduate legal jobs, including descriptions, requirements and hiring contacts, procedures and deadlines

 - USAJOBS: Federal jobs website, containing information and application access to attorney, policy and other positions

 - The Leadership Library: Federal, Federal Regional, State, Local and other "Yellow Books" directories enable job seekers to locate and research contacts.

 - Georgia.Gov: State of Georgia home page, with information on state agencies (including the State Attorney General and Governor's Honors) and hiring opportunities

 - State&LocalGovtInfo: State and Local Government on the Net website provides a clearinghouse link-through site to helpful search sites throughout the U.S., for state and local agencies, job sites, contacts and more